Canada's Sovereign AI Platform for Scientific Discovery

 High-resolution predictive modeling for northern infrastructure resilience.
 Machine learning models trained on 40+ years of ground temperature data to forecast permafrost degradation at 1-km resolution.

-Projected savings: $8–12B in infrastructure protection across NWT and Yukon
+Impact: Projected savings: $8–12B in infrastructure protection across NWT and Yukon

 MapleFusion